Need an attorney and don’t know where to turn, turn to the Lawyer Referral & Information Service of the Dayton Bar Association.

 Will my conversation be kept confidential?

-All LRS conversations are completely confidential.
+All LRI conversations are completely confidential.
 The questions our Intake Specialists ask during the course of the phone interview are simply to helps us refer you to the appropriate Attorney.

 Why do I have to give you my personal information?